himanshubhardwaz/himanshubhardwaz.com/README.md

 ## Deployed on Fly.io

-This is the current README of my portfolio.
 Below are the tech stacks used:

 ### Frontend:
 - Svelte
 - Vite